veronicacapco/discharge-against-med-advice/README.md

-# Patients Leaving Hospital Against Medical Advice
+# Patients Leaving Hospitals Against Medical Advice

 ### Content
 - `patients-discharge-against-medical-advice.csv` and `readmission-discharged-ama-vs-not-ama.csv` are the datasets used for this project